Shader Interfaces

 When using dynamic rendering with the dynamicRenderingLocalRead feature enabled, a subpass input variable with a InputAttachmentIndex decoration of i can be mapped to a color, depth, or stencil attachment.

-vkCmdSetRenderingInputAttachmentIndicesKHRSet input attachment index mappings for a command buffer
+vkCmdSetRenderingInputAttachmentIndicesSet input attachment index mappings for a command buffer

-VkRenderingInputAttachmentIndexInfoKHRStructure specifying input attachment indices
+VkRenderingInputAttachmentIndexInfoStructure specifying input attachment indices

 Variables identified with the InputAttachmentIndex must only be used by a fragment stage.
-The numeric format of the subpass input must match the format of the corresponding input attachment, or the values of subpass loads from these variables are undefined:.
+The numeric format of the subpass input must match the format of the corresponding input attachment, or the values of subpass loads from these variables are poison.
 If the framebuffer attachment contains both depth and stencil aspects, the numeric format of the subpass input determines if depth or stencil aspect is accessed by the shader.

 See Input Attachment for more details.